-The Berkeley Group and Family Therapy Institute was co-created by Bill Roller and Vivian Nelson, who have been leaders in group and family therapy for over four decades.
-Bill is the current leader for all the Institute's groups & workshops.
+The Berkeley Group and Family Therapy Institute in Berkeley was co-created by Bill Roller and Vivian Nelson.
+They are recognized leaders in group, individual, couples and family therapy for over four decades.
+Bill is the current leader for all the institute’s groups & workshops.

 In addition to their clinical practice, Bill and Vivian direct the Berkeley Group Education Foundation, a nonprofit organization that serves the public interest and the common good by creating seminars and professional trainings, and producing educational videos for a wide range of audiences.

 Most recently, the Berkeley Group Education Foundation has produced and sponsored national and international Symposia at clinical conferences and law schools in order to address the ethical issues that arise for both clinicians and lawyers as they confront and condemn the practice of torture as a policy of the state.

 Most recently, Bill has interviewed Daniel Ellsberg about his reflections on being a former thermonuclear war planner and the dire consequences of current United States thermonuclear war strategy.